-Habitat Restoration

-Fish passage improvements - # passage barriers rectified Enter the number of aquatic organism passage barriers rectified.
+Habitat Restorati on Fish passage improvements - # passage barriers rectified Enter the number of aquatic organism passage barriers rectified.
 In the NOTES section indicate what type(s) of barrier(s) are being removed or replaced (e.g., culvert, dam).

-Fish passage improvements -Miles of stream opened Enter total # of miles opened to improve aquatic organism passage.
+Fish passage improvements - Miles of stream opened Enter total # of miles opened to improve aquatic organism passage.
 Only include the miles of main stem & smaller tributaries connected until the next barrier upstream (or headwaters), but NOT lakes, ponds, or distance downstream from the barrier removed.

-Floodplain restoration - Acres

-Enter # of floodplain acres restored.
+Floodplain restoration - Acres restored Enter # of floodplain acres restored.
 In the NOTES, indicate % of vegetation on the pre-project site (0-20%, 21-40%, 41-60%, 61-80%, 81-100%) and the dominant vegetation being restored (Broadleaf, Conifer, Redwood, Shrub, Grass, Marsh, Wet meadow, Swamp).

-restored Instream

-Enter the number of miles restored

-restoration - Miles

-restored

-Riparian

-Enter total number of riparian forest miles restored.
-If you are restoring wetlands do NOT use this metric: use the acres of wetland restored metric.
+Instream restoration - Miles restored Enter the number of miles restored Riparian restoration - Miles restored Enter total number of riparian forest miles restored.
+If you are restoring wetlands do NOT use this metric; use the acres of wetland restored metric.

-restoration - Miles restored

-metric; use the acres of wetland restored metric.